FilipDem/Domoticz-BMW-plugin/README.md

 # Domoticz-BMW-plugin
 Domoticz plugin working with BMW Connected Drive.
 Currently it supports the keep track of the following information:
 * Mileage
-* Doors and windows: open - closed
+* Doors, windows and car: open - closed
 * Remaining mileage for fuel and electric
+* Remote services: flash light, horn, activate airco/heating
 * In case of electric support:
     * Charging status
     * Remaining charging time